Cloud-Innovation-Partners/cloudtdms/docs/data_masking.md

    Encryption is very secure, but you lose the ability to work with or analyze the data while it’s encrypted.
 It is a good obfuscation method if you need to store or transfer data securely.

-   In order to use encryption on an sensitive data, You can choose type of encryption to be used from the various encryption's supported by cloudtdms. *encryption's are resource intensive's, they consume lot of processing power and are usually time consuming*.
+   In order to use encryption on an sensitive data, you can choose type of encryption to be used from the various encryption's supported by `cloudtdms`. *encryption's are resource intensive's, they consume lot of processing power and are usually time consuming*.

    In case of bank data example mentioned above.
 We are using encryption for two columns `EstimatedSalary`, `Balance`,